abhinandan976/Portfolio/README.md

 ## ⚙️ Tech Stack

-- HTML5
+- HTML
 - CSS
 - JavaScript
-- Bootstrap or other CSS framewor (add if applicable)
+- Bootstrap and other CSS framewor (add if applicable)

 ---